 If an outside venue is not an option for you, that’s completely fine!
 I love resort weddings too.
 Just consider that some resorts have 6 to 7 weddings a day, and you may not get your first choice for the location or ceremony time.
 Some resorts, like the Hard Rock or Majestic Hotels, have more than 500 weddings a year (if not more).
 Imagine the availability at the time of making your reservation.

-Other hotels have different locations where simultaneous weddings can take place at once, and this may allow you to get married at the time and place you wish for.
-Just a heads up: you might see one or two other brides walking around the hotel when you are headed to your ceremony.
+Other hotels have different locations where simultaneous weddings can take place at the same time.
+This may allow you to get married at the time and place you’re dreaming of.
+Heads up: you might see one or two other brides walking around the hotel when you are headed to your ceremony.

 But don’t worry, not all hotels are wedding factories!
 A lot of them offer personalized service and do an amazing job.
 But the way I see it, none of them do it as well as the off-resort venues that I mentioned before.

-Now that you have chosen a place to have your dream wedding, you are probably thinking about decoration and color palettes.
-But first, let’s talk about your dress.
+Now that you have chosen a place to have your dream wedding, let’s talk about your wedding dress.

-As you and I know, there are dozens of different kinds of wedding dresses.
+As you know, there are dozens of different kinds of wedding dresses.
 From ball gowns to sheath, to a mermaid or short-style.

 Many brides tend to forget they will be having a beach wedding when they go dress shopping.
 They go for an incredibly beautiful dress, but extremely thick for hot weather and hard to carry in the sand.

-It is of great significance that you choose a dress that you will feel comfortable in, can walk freely in, and if possible, made of a material that doesn’t reflect light.
+Choose a wedding dress that you will feel comfortable in!
+Once that you can walk freely in.
+And if possible, one that is made of a material that doesn’t reflect light.
 That way you can avoid the hints of blue from the sky.
 Go for a warmer tone of white.

 If you really want to wear heels, you can still get those shoes you love!
 Just wear them during the reception, which usually happens away from the sand, in a location with hard floors.

-In terms of bouquets… Your coordinator will tell you this, but if she doesn’t, let me tell you now.
-Caribbean weather is so hot that flowers will start to die before they have even fulfilled their purpose.
-And it happens so fast you won’t believe it.
+In terms of bouquets… be aware that Caribbean weather is so hot that flowers will start to die before they have even fulfilled their purpose.
+And it happens so fast you won’t believe it!

 If you go for a bouquet made of real flowers (which is always the best option) make sure you have the air conditioner on in your room or you keep them in the fridge until you’re ready to use them.
 This way, they’ll still look perfect when the time comes to walk down the aisle.

 Essential Accessories for Your Getting Ready